 As Steven Benen pointed out this morning, Texas Governor Rick Perry is backing away from his earlier suggestions that Social Security was an unconstitutional bad idea.
-I suppose that's good news, but it's perhaps worth noting that Perry also made some trivially silly mistakes in what he wrote in his 2010 book Fed Up!: Our Fight to Save America from Washington.
-Two quote just two sentences:
+I suppose that’s good news, but it’s perhaps worth noting that Perry also made some trivially silly mistakes in what he wrote in his 2010 book Fed Up!: Our Fight to Save America from Washington.
+Two quote just to sentences:

 … Even though the Social Security Act was passed in 1935, the fact that no retirement benefits would be paid until 1942 contradicts any notion that it was directed at an emergency.
 Moreover, retirement benefits were not payable until age 62, when the life expectancy at the time was only 60.